 Actually for how long you want the shutter to remain open.

 You can judge the waterfall speed and available lighting conditions & then you can try shooting the long exposure waterfall shots.

 2. Shot & Look Back into the Camera

-Are you satisfied with what you had shot or something is missing?
+Are you satisfied with what you had shot?
 I think these are the questions that you need to ask yourself.
-I want that you should criticize yourself and try to find out the mistakes by yourself because the outer world will not be going to do this for you.
+I want that you should criticize yourself.
+Try to find out the mistakes by yourself because the outer world will not do this for you.

 3. Shot with different Angles and Focal Lengths

 Shooting with different angles & focal lengths will give your image a viewpoint that you can experiment around.
 Zoom-in and close-ups would also work if you had something in mind that you wanted to convey with this point of view.

 4. Use ND Filter & Polariser Filter Accordingly

 You should first try to shot without any filter and take the decision that whether you are getting optimal results or not.